s0l0ist/node-seal/README.md

   })

   // Encrypt the data
+  // We auto detect the 'type', but if the hint is specified
+  // it will speed up encryption slightly.
-  const cipherText = Crypt.encrypt({value, type: 'int32'})
+  // TypedArrays will set the type automatically. const cipherText = Crypt.encrypt({value, type: 'int32'})

   // Send the encrypted data to a 3rd party for